Government of Jammu and Kashmir: Legislative

 The legislative branch is of government is a unicameral legislative assembly, whose tenure is five years.
 The legislative assembly may make laws for any of the matters in the State List of the Constitution of India except "public order" and "police", which will remain the preserve of the central Government of India.
 The Lieutenant Governor also has the power to promulgate ordinances which have the same force as the acts of the legislative assembly.

-Elections for the Jammu and Kashmir Legislative Assembly were promised to be held following the implementation of new constituency boundaries, which was expected to be completed in 2021.
+The most recent election for the Jammu and Kashmir Legislative Assembly was held in September and October 2024.
+The membership of the assembly by party is as follows:

 Judicial

-The union territory is under the jurisdiction of the Jammu and Kashmir High Court, which also serves as high court for neighbouring Ladakh.
+The union territory is under the jurisdiction of the High Court of Jammu and Kashmir and Ladakh, which also serves as high court for neighbouring Ladakh.
 Police services are provided by the Jammu and Kashmir Police.

-Local self government
+Local government

-Panchayati Raj in the union territory allows for the creation of District Development Councils.
+Jammu and Kashmir is divided into two divisions, Jammu Division and Kashmir Division which are further divided into 20 districts.
+The districts elect 14 member District Development Councils.